-The impairment charge in the income statement includes the change in expected credit losses and certain fraud write-offs and recoveries.
-Expected credit losses are recognised for loans and advances to customers, other financial assets held at amortised cost and certain loan commitments.
-Expected credit losses are calculated as an unbiased and probability weighted estimate using an appropriate probability of default, adjusted to take into account a range of possible future economic scenarios, and applying this to the estimated exposure of the Company at the point of default after taking into account the value of any collateral held, repayments, or other mitigants of loss and including the impact of discounting using the effective interest rate.
+The impairment charge in the Statement of comprehensive income includes the change in expected credit losses ("ECL") over the year including those arising from fraud.
+ECL are recognised for Loans and advances to customers and other financial assets held at amortised cost, together with any loan commitments.
+ECL are calculated as an unbiased and probability-weighted estimate using an appropriate probability of default ("PD"), adjusted to take into account a range of possible future economic scenarios, and applying this to the estimated exposure of the Company at the point of default after taking into account the value of any collateral held, repayments and including the impact of discounting using the effective interest rate.

-At initial recognition, allowance or provision in the case of some loan commitments is made for expected credit losses resulting from default events that are possible within the next 12 months (12-month expected credit losses).
-In the event of a significant increase in credit risk, allowance (or provision) is made for expected credit losses resulting from all possible default events over the expected life of the financial instrument (lifetime expected credit losses).
-Financial assets where 12-month expected credit losses are recognised are considered to be Stage 1; financial assets which are considered to have experienced a significant increase in credit risk are in Stage 2; and financial assets which have defaulted or are otherwise considered to be credit impaired are allocated to Stage 3.
+At initial recognition, allowance (or provision in the case of some loan commitments) is made for ECL resulting from default events that are possible within the next 12 months (12-month ECL).
+In the event of a significant increase in credit risk ("SICR"), allowance (or provision) is made for ECL resulting from all possible default events over the expected life of the financial instrument (lifetime ECL).
+Financial assets where 12-month ECL are recognised are considered to be Stage 1; financial assets which are considered to have experienced a significant increase in credit risk are in Stage 2; and financial assets which have defaulted or are otherwise considered to be credit impaired are allocated to Stage 3.